Kretek: Health effects

-Djarum Black cigarettes sold in Europe, South Africa and South American countries have 10–12 mg tar and 1 mg nicotine, as indicated on the pack.
+Djarum Black cigarettes sold in European, Southern African and South American countries have 10–12 mg tar and 1 mg nicotine, as indicated on the pack.
 This level of tar and nicotine is comparable to the majority of other regular or "full-flavor" cigarettes available.
 Djarum Black cigarettes produced for consumption in Indonesia contain a significantly higher quantity of tar and nicotine, 25 mg and 1.6 mg respectively.
-In Canada, Djarum Black cigarettes are listed as containing 44.2–86 mg of tar and 1.73–3.24 mg of nicotine, a significant amount more than most other cigarettes.
+In Canada, Djarum Black cigarettes are listed as containing 44.2–86 mg of tar and 1.73–3.24 mg of nicotine, a significantly higher amount than most other cigarettes.
+Studies have also shown that kreteks contain much higher levels of carbon monoxide and several more chemicals not found in other cigarettes.

 The venous plasma nicotine and carbon monoxide levels from 10 smokers were tested after smoking kreteks and were found to be similar to non-clove brands of cigarettes, such as Marlboro.

 Rats were given equal inhalation doses of conventional tobacco cigarettes and kreteks over a short period.
 Those that had inhaled kreteks did not appear to show worse health effects compared to those that had inhaled conventional cigarettes.
 The study was repeated with a 14-day exposure and kreteks again did not produce worse health effects than conventional cigarettes.

 The eugenol in clove smoke causes a numbing of the throat which can diminish the gag reflex in users, leading researchers to recommend caution for individuals with respiratory infections.
 There have also been a few cases of aspiration pneumonia in individuals with normal respiratory tracts possibly because of the diminished gag reflex.

+Daily kretek users are more likely to experience symptoms of malabsorption, anorexia, bone and muscle loss compared with regular tobacco users.